-- Discord is a must-have software for gamers, but many reported Discord high CPU usage.
+- Discord is a must-have software for gamers, but many reported Discord high CPU usage issues.

-- Fixing this issue is simple, and to do that, you need to adjust the Discord settings.
+- Fixing this issue is simple; to do that, you need to adjust the Discord settings.

-How do I fix the Discord high CPU usage problem?
+How do I fix the Discord high CPU usage?

 1. Turning on or off hardware acceleration

-- On the Discord app, go to User Settings.
+- On the Discord app, go to User Settings (marked as a gear).

-- On the left pane scroll down to Appearance.
+- On the left pane, scroll down to Advanced.

 - Click on the Okay button.